Joseph And The Coat Of Many Colours

 Isaac had two sons by his wife Rebekah, Jacob and Esau.
 Jacob had twelve sons (the twelve sons of Israel); his favourite among them being Joseph.

 Jacob gave Joseph a special coat with long sleeves, often referred to as “The Coat of Many Colours”.
 But as in other families, jealousy and rivalry were widespread.
-Among Joseph’s brothers, it wasn’t just his father’s favouritism that irritated them but also Jacob’s many dreams and they nicknamed him “the dreamer”!
+Among Joseph’s brothers, it wasn’t just his father’s favouritism that irritated them but also Jacob’s many dreams and they nicknamed him “The dreamer”!
 One particular dream which portrayed him as their ruler riled them immensely.

 One day, when Jacob sent Joseph to check on his brothers while they tended the family flock, the brothers quickly planned to kill him.
 However, Reuben, the eldest, convinced them not to.
 Instead, they sold him to a passing caravan of merchants.
 The brothers then took his coat, smeared it with blood and returned it to their father claiming that Joseph was killed by a wild animal.
 Jacob was distraught.